gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 In SQL, we have silent semantic changes, but only with subqueries – see the first example in Section ["Design Principles"](#design-principles).
-To avoid this situation in CDx/Language, we are a bit incompatible in this case.
+To avoid this situation in CDL, we are a bit incompatible in this case.

 ### Background: modern programming languages